 - Are you in a second marriage and trying to find a way to plan for your spouse and children?

 - Do you have creditor issues?

 - Do you have a child with a physical or mental disability?

 In many cases a trust is a useful instrument in helping to manage some of these issues.
 But remember, your personal situation will largely dictate whether one would be a right fit for your estate plan.
 Speak with a lawyer and let them advise you on whether a trust would be a right fit for your estate plan and the goals you wish to accomplish.

-Call Clarksville Trust Lawyer John Crow to Discuss Your Trust Needs
+Call Trust Lawyer John Crow to Discuss Your Trust Needs

-If you are considering creating a trust, give Attorney John Crow a call for a free consultation.
-He will be happy to talk with you about your questions and concerns and will break everything down into easily understandable language.
-Call us today at 931-218-7800.
+If you reside in Tennessee or Kentucky and you are considering creating a trust, give us a call for a free consultation.
+We will be happy to talk with you about your questions and concerns and will break everything down into easily understandable language.